-You’d think common sense would send up a red flag about trying to take a moisture measurement when the wood’s surface is wet.
-Apparently, some people think that since the meter is measuring moisture levels below the surface, surface moisture isn’t an issue.
+You’d think common sense would send a red flag about trying to take a moisture measurement when the wood’s surface is wet.
+Some people think that since the meter measures moisture levels below the surface, surface moisture isn’t an issue.
 It is.
-Whether it’s condensation or maybe something spilled, any surface water on the wood will interfere with the meter’s reading.
+Whether it’s condensation or something spilled, any surface water on the wood will interfere with the meter’s reading.

 Using a moisture meter that’s not calibrated is like that old cliché, “Ask stupid questions, get stupid answers.”
 Instead, we say “Use an uncalibrated meter, get an uncalibrated reading.”
 It’s no good.

-Both pin and pinless meters are impacted by the wood’s species.
-Different species have different chemical properties and densities, which impact how the meters read a board’s moisture content.
+The wood’s species impact both pin and pinless meters.
+Different species have different chemical properties and densities, impacting how the meters read a board’s moisture content.

 Mold can cause major damage to wood, to say nothing of its potential negative impact on people’s health.
 Trying to find mold is worthwhile, but a wood moisture meter can’t actually detect the mold.

 A moisture meter can tell you if excess moisture exists in an area.
 Based on those findings, you can then conclude whether or not it is highly probable that mold may grow in that area since a high moisture condition promotes mold growth.

 6. Measuring moisture content at only one spot

 Wood meters measure the moisture at the spot where you’re using the meter.
 Moisture doesn’t exist evenly throughout the board or especially throughout a large batch of wood.
 You want to take readings from multiple spots to get a full picture.
 You may find some outlier readings.